midhunkalarikkal/FullDomain/Notes/js.md

 -----------------
 Static methods are methods that are called on the class itself, rather than on instances of the class.

+Belong to the class itself, not to the instances.
+You cannot call them using an instance like sample.add().
+You must call them using the class name, like One.add().

 `Super keyword`
 ----------------
 In a derived class constructor, super() keyword is used to call the constructor of the parent class.
-This is necessary when the child class has its own constructor, and you want to ensure that the initialization code in the parent class's constructor is also executed.
+This is necessary when the child class has its own constructor, and we want to ensure that the initialization code in the parent class's constructor is also executed.

 it is used inside the child class's constructor it is also used in the child class's method to invoke the parent class method